Operator Theory on Symmetrized Bidisc

 \end{Theorem} \NI \textsf{Proof.} Let $(X_1, P_1) \cong (X_2, P_2)$, that is, for some unitary operator $\bm{\tau} \in \clb(\clq_{P_1}, \clq_{P_2})$.
 Then and hence Conversely, let for some unitary operator $\bm{\eta} \in \clb(\clq_{P_1}, \clq_{P_2})$.
 Then that is, $(X_1, P_1) \cong (X_2, P_2)$.

 \NI\textsf{(III) Solving the commutant lifting theorem:}

 The commutant lifting theorem was first proved by D. Sarason \cite{Sa} and then in complete generality by Sz.-Nagy and Foias (see \cite{NF1} and \cite{NF}).
 Since then, it has been identified as one of the most useful results in operator theory.
 Here we recall a special case of the commutant lifting theorem.
 Let $P$ be a c.n.u. contraction on $\clh$.
 Let $X$ commutes with $P$.
-First, we identify $T$ with the compression of the multiplication operator on the Sz.-Nagy and Foias model space $\clq_P$ and that $X$ on $\clq_P$.
+First, we identify $P$ with the compression of the multiplication operator on the Sz.-Nagy and Foias model space $\clq_P$.
+Next, we consider the representation of $X$ on $\clq_P$, which we again denote by $X$.
 Then the commutant lifting theorem implies the following commutative diagram

 where $\tilde{X}$ commutes with the multiplication operator on $\clh_P$ and $\|X\| = \|\tilde{X}\|$.
 It is usually a difficult problem to find a solution $\tilde{X}$ to a given $X$ in the commutator of $P$.
 One way to explain one of our main results, namely, Theorem \ref{lift} is that if $S$ commutes with a given c.n.u. contraction and if $\Gamma$ is a spectral set of $(S, P)$ (that is, $(S, P)$ is a $\Gamma$-contraction) then the solution to the commutant lifting theorem is unique and explicit.